-While Germany and Australia offer the most competitive data engineering salaries, the US comes a close third.
+The United States, Germany and Australia offer the most competitive data engineering salaries—on our report for 2021, the U.S. came in third, but has risen up the ranks over the past year to come out on top for 2022!
 In general, big data engineering salaries in Europe are some of the best in the world, although there’s some variation between countries.

 If you’re considering relocating, bear in mind that quality of life is an important factor to consider.
 In real terms, a low salary in one country might go much further towards your cost of living than a high salary in another, more expensive country.
 Something to keep in mind.